 Properly undoing these redirects may require assistance.

-forums.example.com would see a category list as if the Subcommunities plugin was not enabled.
-If the user then clicked on top level category assosicated with a subcommunity they will be brought to the categories page of that subcommunity.
+forums.example.com would see a category list as if the Subcommunities addon was not enabled.
+If the user then clicked a top level Category associated with a subcommunity, they will be navigated to the Categories page of that subcommunity.

 While this may sound like a good way of navigating between subcommunities, it doesn’t work in practice.
-This is because Vanilla rewrites the breadcrumbs for users inside of a subcommunties in a way that makes it feel quite disorienting to navigate from a non-subcommunity portion of a site to a subcommunity portion of it.
-See Navigation between subcommunities for alternative solutions.
+This is because Vanilla rewrites the breadcrumbs for users inside of a subcommunity in a way that makes it feel quite disorienting to navigate from a non-subcommunity portion of a site to a subcommunity portion of it.

-When a default community is set, it can be difficult for a user to navigate between communities.
-To properly facilitate this the
+When a default subcommunity is set, it can be difficult for a user to navigate between subcommunities.
+To properly facilitate this, the

-This module allows a user to switch between communities using a select box/dropdown.
+This module allows a user to switch between communities using a dropdown menu, like the one shown below.
 Pictured below is an enhanced

 SubcommunityToggleModule next to the MeBox.
 Other common locations for this Module are in the Panel and Footer of the site.